sumeerriaz2020/financial-explainable-summarization/models/MODELS_README.md

 ---

-## ✅ Ready for GitHub!
+## ✅ Model Components

 All model components are:
-- ✅ Production-ready
+- ✅ Well-structured
 - ✅ Well-documented
 - ✅ Type-annotated
 - ✅ Tested
 - ✅ Faithful to paper
 - ✅ Modular and reusable

-Upload to your repository as `models/` directory!